-The construction industry in 2017 continues to evolve unlike at any other time since the Industrial Revolution.
+The construction industry continues to evolve unlike at any other time since the Industrial Revolution.
 Communication systems, GPS, robotic total stations, LiDAR, computer software, and their integration into one another have all become common, with additional advances on the horizon such as augmented reality (AR).
 All have the potential to make it faster, safer, and less expensive to install studs, steel, duct, conduit, pipe, and just about anything else that needs to go into a 21st century building.

 Working out the best way to make this happen, however, can still be a challenge.
 Since there is no longer one way of building, stakeholders involved in coordination—the process of making sure all building components come together smoothly as designed, and that communication between the design team, installation team, and building owner is in place—may find themselves miscommunicating.